equinor/data-marketplace-adapter-service/README.md

 ### 2. Add environment variables

 Add your environment variables to `local.settings.json`.
 Use `local.settings.template.json` as a guide.
+Pay attention to that the environment variables are defined inside the `Values` object!

 Remember that new environment variables need to be added to the pipeline, so please notify the team about when adding new environment variables.